lecardozo/nyctf/README.md

 ### Evaluating
 For evaluating the model with unseen data, use the `mlcli evaluate` command.
+This will locally predict the `fare_amount` for each instance and then calculate the root mean squared error for the dataset.
 ```shell
 $ mlcli evaluate --model-path=model.pkl \
                  --test-dataset-path=data/test-set.parquet